 To be considered timely under Rule 14a-8(e) of the Exchange Act for inclusion in our proxy statement and proxy card for a regularly scheduled annual meeting, a stockholder's proposal must be received at our principal executive offices not less than 120 calendar days before the anniversary of the date our proxy statement was released to stockholders for the previous year's annual meeting.
-Accordingly, a stockholder's proposal must be received no later than December 8, 2022 in order to be included in our proxy statement and proxy card for the 2023 annual meeting of stockholders.
+Accordingly, a stockholder's proposal must be received no later than December 8, 2021 in order to be included in our proxy statement and proxy card for the 2022 annual meeting of stockholders.

-Deadlines for Submitting Notice of Stockholder Proposals for Consideration at the Company's 2023 Annual Meeting
+Deadlines for Submitting Notice of Stockholder Proposals for Consideration at the Company's 2022 Annual Meeting

-The deadline for submitting notice of a stockholder's nomination of a candidate for director or other proposal for consideration at the 2023 annual meeting of stockholders under the current Bylaws, is not earlier than the 150th day prior to the first anniversary of the date of release of the proxy statement for the preceding year's annual meeting nor later than 5:00 p.m., Eastern Time, on the 120th day prior to the first anniversary of the date of release of the proceeding year's annual meeting; provided, however, that in the event that the date of the annual meeting is advanced or delayed by more than 30 days from the anniversary of the date of the preceding year's annual meeting, notice by the stockholder to be timely must be delivered not earlier than the 150th day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of (1) the 120th day prior to the date of such annual meeting is first made.
-Accordingly, a stockholder's nomination of a candidate for director or other proposal must be received no earlier than November 8, 2022 and no later than 5:00 p.m., Eastern Time, on December 8, 2022 in order to be considered at the 2023 annual meeting of the date of such notice shall be delivered to the Secretary at our principal executive office and shall set forth all information required under Section 11 of Article II of the Bylaws.
+The deadline for submitting notice of a stockholder's nomination of a candidate for director or other proposal for consideration at the 2022 annual meeting of stockholders under the current Bylaws, is not earlier than the 150th day prior to the first anniversary of the date of release of the proxy statement for the preceding year's annual meeting nor later than 5:00 p.m., Eastern Time, on the 120th day prior to the first anniversary of the date of release of the proxy statement for the preceding year's annual meeting; provided, however, that in the event that the date of the annual meeting is advanced or delayed by more than 30 days from the anniversary of the date of the preceding year's annual meeting, notice by the stockholder to be timely must be delivered not earlier than the 150th day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of (1) the 120th day prior to the date of such annual meeting or (2) the tenth day following the day on which public announcement of the date of such meeting is first made.
+Accordingly, a stockholder's nomination of a candidate for director or other proposal must be received no earlier than November 8, 2021 and no later than 5:00 p.m., Eastern Time, on December 8, 2021 in order to be considered at the 2022 annual meeting of stockholders.
+In order to be considered timely, such notice shall be delivered to the Secretary at our principal executive office and shall set forth all information required under Section 11 of Article II of the Bylaws.